spinalcordtoolbox/spinalcordtoolbox/CONTRIBUTING.md

 # Submit a pull request

+We usually prefer specialized PRs that address one issue (it could be more if all issues falling in the PR are inter-related).
+The title of the PR should be specific to the issue.

 ### Title
 The title should be short (50 chars or less), and should explicitly summarize the purpose of the PR.
-Please note that the PR title is used to automatically generate the [Changelog](https://github.com/neuropoly/spinalcordtoolbox/blob/master/CHANGES.md) for each new release.
+The PR title is used to automatically generate the [Changelog](https://github.com/neuropoly/spinalcordtoolbox/blob/master/CHANGES.md) for each new release.
+Do not include the issue number in the title (do it in the PR description).

+### Description
+If the PR fixes some issues, please write it as follows: "Fixes #XXXX, Fixes #YYYY, Fixes ZZZZ".
+That syntax will automatically close the related issues upon merging.

 ### Labels
-To help prioritize the request, add labels that describe the type and impact of the change.
-A change can have multiple types if it is appropriate but would have only 1 impact label.
-Such as `bug documentation fix:patch`.
+To help assigning reviewers and organizing the Changelog, add labels that describe the [category](https://github.com/neuropoly/spinalcordtoolbox/wiki/Label-definition#issue-category) and type of the change.
+A change can have multiple types if it is appropriate but **it can only have one category**.
-Note that labels are used for organizing the Changelog into BUG, ENHANCEMENT, FEATURE, etc.
-See [label definitions](https://github.com/neuropoly/spinalcordtoolbox/wiki/Label-definition) on how to categorize the issue and pull request.

 [Here](https://github.com/neuropoly/spinalcordtoolbox/pull/1637) is an example of PR with proper labels and description.

 # Code Review